In this article, I will present you the HTTP basic concepts.

 Find more how each one of these methods works in the HTTP Reference.

 Header fields are colon-separated name-value fields you can find just after the first line of a request or response message.
-They provide more context to the HTTP messages and ensure clients and servers are appropriately informed about the nature of the request or response.
+They provide more context to the HTTP messages and inform clients and servers about the nature of the request or response.

 There are five types of headers: